devarjya27/cryptonite_tp2_devarjya/picoctf/Reverse Engineering.md

 **Flag:** picoCTF(307019}

 ## My Solve
-Firstly made the program executable
+Firstly made the program executable using `chmod`.
 ```
 devarjya27@devarjya27-VirtualBox:~/Cryptonite TP2$ chmod +x debugger0_b
 ```
-Then passed the program to gdb after which disassembled main as it is said that we need to print the value of `eax` register at the end of main
+Then passed the program to `gdb` after that disassembled `main` as it is said that we need to print the value of `eax` register at the end of `main`.
 ```
 gef➤  disassemble main
 Dump of assembler code for function main: